yunielrc/ydf/README.md

 ### What is a YDF Packages Directory

-A `packages directory` is a directory that contains a list of `packages` and the `envsubst.env` file, besides it can have one or more `packages selection` files.
+The `packages directory` is the declaration of your working environment.
+It's a directory that contains a list of `packages` and the `envsubst.env` file, besides it can have one or more `packages selection` files.

 Here is an example of a `packages directory`: